Overview

 Center for Student Services (CSS)

-The CSS encourages a collaborative relationship between advisor and student, ultimately empowering the student to make sound and responsible decisions concerning their education.
+The CSS encourages a collaborative relationship between student and advisor, ultimately empowering the student to make informed and responsible decisions concerning their education.
 The student takes an active role in the utilization of the services offered by the School, and the University at large, while the academic advisor strives to assist the student with their academic, cultural, emotional and pre-professional needs.

 Center for Industry Engagement (CIE)